ghdaou/P3/readme.md

 # Developers Best Friend: A Laravel framework application

-Application that generates Lorem Ipsum text and users.
-Application receives user input for the number of Lorem Ipsum paragraphs to be generated.
-It also receives user input for the number of users to generate and displays user name/s and if selected displays user birth date and profile
+Application that generates Lorem Ipsum text and user/s data.
+A visitor to the application is required to input the number of Lorem Ipsum paragraphs to be generated and displayed.
+Also required is the number of users to generate and if selected birth date and profile are displayed

 The application uses 2 packages: One generates the Lorem Ipsum  by  Sam Williams <sam@badcow.co>  and Mathew Tinsley <tinsley@tinsology.net>.
 The other generates " interesting, sometimes entertaining, random names" by Spencer Rinehart <anubis@overthemonkey.com>